okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/authenticators-custom-authenticator/main/android/sdksteps.md

 >    `urn:ietf:params:oauth:grant-type:jwt-bearer`
 >  * If you use a custom authorization server, update the policy rules to update the grant type.

-The SDK communicates with an Okta server using HTTPS protocol and requires an access token for user authentication and authorization.
-For authentication flows and requesting access tokens, use the latest version of the [Okta Kotlin Mobile SDK](https://github.com/okta/okta-mobile-kotlin).
-To enroll a push authenticator, the access token needs the `okta.myAccount.appAuthenticator.manage` scope.
+The SDK communicates with an Okta server using the HTTPS protocol and requires an access token for user authentication and authorization.
+For authentication flows and access token requests, use the latest version of the [Okta Kotlin Mobile SDK](https://github.com/okta/okta-mobile-kotlin).
+To enroll a push authenticator, the user needs to have an access token that contains the `okta.myAccount.appAuthenticator.manage` scope.
 You can also use this scope for the following operations:

 * Enroll and unenroll user verification keys
 * Update device token for push authenticator enrollment